krawal19/beginner_tutorials/README.md

             in RPY (radian) [0.000, -0.000, 1.365]
             in RPY (degree) [0.000, -0.000, 78.230]
 ```
-To visualize frames we use the below command.
+To visualize frames we use the below command in new terminal.
 Use the below command to visualize frames using rqt
 ```
+$ cd <path to repository>/catkin_ws
+$ source devel/setup.bash
-rosrun rqt_tf_tree rqt_tf_tree
+$ rosrun rqt_tf_tree rqt_tf_tree
 ```
 Or to generate a pdf for visulisation use below command
 ```
-$ cd <path to store the pdf>
+$ cd <path to repository>/results
-rosrun tf view_frames
+$ rosrun tf view_frames
 ```
 To view the tree pdf
 ```
-$ cd<path where above command was executed>
+$ cd <path to repository>/results
-evince frames.pdf
+$ evince frames.pdf
 ```
 view_frames creates a diagram of the frames being broadcast by tf over ROS.
 Here we can see the two frames /world and /talk that are broadcast by the tf.
 In addition to this diagnostic information is also available such as oldest and most recent frame transforms time and also the rate of tf frame publishing.

 ## rostest
-The Level 2 integration test is written using gtest and rostest. follow the command below to run the rostest
+The Level 2 integration test is written using gtest and rostest.
+Close all the running processes before executing the commands below to run the rostest.
 ```
 $ cd <path to catkin Workspace>
+$ source devel/setup.bash
-catkin_make run_tests_beginner_tutorials
+$ catkin_make run_tests_beginner_tutorials
 ```
 Or test using launch file
 ```
+$ cd <path to catkin Workspace>
+$ source devel/setup.bash
-rostest beginner_tutorials testTalk.launch
+$ rostest beginner_tutorials testTalk.launch
 ```
 By running command the above command output will be as shown below
 ```